seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 - Cloud mode (HKIoTCloud)
 	- HKWHub app communicates with HKIoTCloud to receive speaker control commands by REST API call from 3rd party services or clients.
+	- HKIoTCloud handles the REST API request from any clients in the Internet.
+The clients can be 3rd party apps or services or devices like smartphone or sensors.
 	- In this mode, any 3rd party services or clients in the Internet can reach out to HKWHub app and then control speakers and playback of audio.

 - Local Server Mode